rust-lang/book/2018-edition/src/ch07-02-modules-and-use-to-control-scope-and-privacy.md

 a relative path starting with `self`</span>

-Starting relative paths with `self` when specified after `use` might not be neccesary in the future; it’s an inconsistency in the language that people are working on eliminating.
+Starting relative paths with `self` when specified after `use` might not be necessary in the future; it’s an inconsistency in the language that people are working on eliminating.

 Choosing to specify absolute paths with `use` can make updates easier if the